jorgebsa/swarm-main-error-gradle/README.md

 Running this project by the generated swarm.jar, it behaves as expected.
 However, running from the IDE results in the application not being deployed.

-This issue is probably related to https://issues.jboss.org/browse/SWARM-542
+This issue is probably related to [this known issue](https://issues.jboss.org/browse/SWARM-542) and has the related discussion in this [post](https://groups.google.com/forum/#!topic/wildfly-swarm/cR8vf1Jzbt8)

 ### Running via jar